What Is Marketing? Basics of Marketing & Types

-Social media marketing involves the use of social media channels (like Instagram, Twitter, Youtube, etc.) to build a brand, connect with customers, drive website traffic and increase sales.
-These platforms have proven to be excellent marketing tools because they have the ability to educate customers on products, individualize consumer social media experiences and engage with an audience in a way that wasn’t before possible.
-Marketers rely on a plethora of analytics to develop targeted ads and timely posts that increase social media engagement with brands and boost revenue.
+Social media marketing involves the use of social media channels (like Instagram, Twitter and YouTube) to build a brand, connect with customers, drive website traffic and increase sales.
+These platforms have proven to be excellent marketing tools because they have the ability to educate customers on products, individualize consumer social media experiences and engage with an audience in a way that wasn’t possible before.
+Marketers rely on data analytics tools to develop targeted ads and timely posts that increase social media engagement with brands and boost revenue.

-Content marketing is a growing sector that focuses on creating relevant, interesting and valuable content that attracts an audience and converts them into customers.
-Marketers are turning to this form of content because it boosts SEO traffic and increases both quantity and quality of customers.
+Content marketing focuses on creating relevant, interesting and valuable content that attracts an audience and converts them into customers.
+Marketers are turning to this form of content because it boosts SEO traffic and increases both the quantity and quality of customers.
 A clever content marketing example is Coca Cola’s “Share a Coke” campaign.
 The company labeled its iconic bottles and cans with popular names to build stronger bonds with customers.
-The experiment was such a resounding success in Australia that it ended up being implemented in more 75 countries worldwide.
-Companies are starting to rely on their social media presence for content marketing.
-A prime example of clever content marketing is Steak-umm’s goofy, blunt and “self-aware” use of social media.
+The experiment was such a resounding success in Australia that it ended up being implemented in 80 countries worldwide.

 Influencer marketing is a type of social media marketing that relies on the virality and popularity of social media influencers, who are paid to promote and endorse products.
-Essentially, companies pay social media accounts with thousands (or millions) of followers to include their product in an Instagram, Snapchat or even Facebook post.
+Essentially, companies pay social media accounts with a large following to include their product in an Instagram, Snapchat or even Facebook post.
 Influencer marketing has proven profitable for both the company and the influencer.
-The company potentially gets millions of views of their product and the influencer gets paid (sometimes handsomely).
-For example, to reach Dwayne “The Rock” Johnson’s 150 million Instagram followers, companies need to pay about $882,000 per post.
-Want to get your product in front of Kylie Jenner’s 141 million Instagram followers?
-That will cost you a cool $1,266,000 per post.
+The company potentially gets millions of views of their product and the influencer gets paid.
+For example, to reach Dwayne “The Rock” Johnson’s 340 million Instagram followers, companies need to pay about $1 million per post.

 Have you ever wondered how a search engine picks its search results for your specific query?
 How does it know what to choose at the top option?
 Much of that has to do with search engine optimization (SEO).
 SEO is the practice of increasing unpaid (known as organic) traffic through a variety of technical and content-related practices that make it easier for a search engine to read, understand and rank a site.
 Optimizing a site’s content, photos or backend procedures provides an uncluttered and efficient experience for both a user and a search engine, resulting in higher rankings.
 The higher rankings provided by this free method of marketing boosts traffic and converts a casual audience into loyal customers.

-Product marketers are vital to the success of a new product launch.
-Even before the product is built, these marketers are doing intense market research to ensure that the product is a right fit for a company’s customers and that it serves a useful purpose.
+Product marketing is vital to the success of a new product launch and is applicable across many industries.
+Even before the product is built, these marketers are doing intense market research to ensure that the product is the right fit for a company’s customers and that it serves a useful purpose.
 Then, the product team will use the product marketer’s insights as a guide on what to include in the new product.
 As the product is being built, the marketer will arm the sales team with the necessary knowledge and materials that will help them sell the product to current customers and reach out to new audiences.
 After a launch, the product marketer will ensure that customers aren’t having adoption issues and will craft marketing materials to make sure that the product stays relevant as time goes on.

-The marketing sector is a stable and promising career path with a generous job outlook.
-Marketing is positioned to become an incredibly popular industry with an average job growth outlook of 7% and a median annual salary of $45,790.
 There are many important roles that make up a marketing team because of the sector’s importance to the overall goals of a company.
-Below are the job outlooks and average salaries for four strategic marketing positions:
+Below are the job outlooks and average salaries for six common marketing positions: